foxBMS/foxbms-2/docs/tools/halcogen/halcogen.rst

       for(i=1;i &lt;= 64;i++)
             {

-Mailbox 42 configuration in CAN1
+Mailbox 42 Configuration in CAN1
 --------------------------------

 |ti-halcogen| has a bug that the initialization code of CAN1 mailbox 42 is not